 - Common American consumer goods are not available in many other countries.
-Consumers worldwide come to eBay to find products they want.
+Consumers worldwide come to eBay to find the products they want.

 - International customers have an affinity for American products.
 This includes Americans living abroad that want to order things from home.

 - eBay and Paypal handle all the language translations and currency conversions for you.
 When selling to an international customer, the checkout and shipping procedure is virtually the same as selling to an American customer.

 - When doing auctions, adding international customers to the bidding pool exponentially increases the number of bidders, the number of bids, and the final selling price.
 The presence of international customers will help drive the final selling price higher, even if they don't win the item on auction.